In this post, we will consider whether or not glue traps are inhumane for mice control.

 The unintended consequences of a mouse’s struggle to free itself can include:

-- The mouse’s exertions to free itself brings on a heart attack.
-This might not kill the animal instantly and it could lay suffering on the trap for some time.
+- The mouse’s exertions to free itself bring on a heart attack.
+This might not kill the animal instantly, and it could lay suffering on the trap for some time.

 - The mouse’s nose, mouth, or both will get stuck in the glue as they fight to get free.
 When this happens, the mouse will be asphyxiated.

 - Vehement attempts by the mouse to free itself will tear skin so badly that it will bleed profusely and expose muscle which can quickly become infected.

 - A mouse stuck in a glue trap may chew off its own legs to escape, enduring excruciating pain in the process and causing blood loss massively.

 Am I not the only person who finds all of that far too disturbing?